qooxdoo/qooxdoo/docs/core/advanced_properties.md

       apply: "_applyExplicitProp",
       /**
        * @this {qx.core.Object} same value as the `thisObj` parameter
-       * @param {qx.core.propety.IProperty} property the property to get the value of
+       * @param {qx.core.property.IProperty} property the property to get the value of
        * @param {qx.core.Object} thisObj
        */
       get(property, thisObj) {